 Complaint against 1,000 AMU students for violence, damaging public property

-The issue has, however, caused controversy after the complaint mentioned the student number as 10,000, which the SSP later clarified was a "typing error" and the number was 1,000.
+The issue has, however, caused controversy after the complaint mentioned the number of students as 10,000, which the SSP later clarified was a "typing error" and said the actual count was 1,000.
 The students have been charged with rioting and causing damage to public property.

 Sixty students of the Aligarh Muslim University (AMU) were booked by Uttar Pradesh Police for rioting and damaging public property on December 16.
 On Tuesday, 1,200 unidentified people, including students, teachers and non-teaching staff of the AMU, were booked for alleged violation of prohibitory orders under section 144, CrPC as they took out a candlelight march.